open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 The idea behind sampling is to control the spans you send to your observability backend, resulting in lower ingest costs.
-Different organizations will have their own reasons for not just _why_ they want to sample, but also _what_ they want to sample.
+Different organizations will have their own reasons for not just _why_ they want to sample but also _what_ they want to sample.
 You might want to customize your sampling strategy to:

 - **Manage costs**: If you have a high volume of telemetry, you risk incurring